Hang Nadim International Airport: Facilities and development

-Hang Nadim Airport has a runway measuring 4,025 x 45 meters, with a PCN rating of 85.
+The airport has a single runway measuring 4,025 x 45 meters, with a PCN rating of 85, capable of accommodating wide-body aircraft such as the Boeing 747 and Airbus A380.
 The airport is also equipped with 6 gates and 10 airbridges.
 The apron area spans 690 m x 140 m and 225 m x 49 m, capable of accommodating 8 wide-body aircraft and 5 medium-sized aircraft, or 16 narrow-body aircraft and 5 medium-sized aircraft.
-On the ground side, Hang Nadim Airport features a passenger terminal covering 30,000 m², a cargo terminal of 1,685 m², and a public garden area of 236,624 m².The airport has a passenger capacity of approximately 5 million annually.
+On the ground side, Hang Nadim Airport features a passenger terminal covering 30,000 m^{2}, a cargo terminal of 1,685 m^{2}, and a public garden area of 236,624 m^{2}.
+The airport has a passenger capacity of approximately 5 million annually.
 During peak operational hours, the passenger flow can reach up to 1,400 passengers per day.

-BP Batam, the airport operator, plans to expand and improve infrastructure with a massive project costing US$448 million.
-The new terminal will be the second terminal of the airport.
-The existing terminal will be expanded from a capacity of 4 million passengers per year to 8 million passengers per year, with 6 jetbridges.
-The new terminal will also able to hold up to 8 million passengers (first phase) per year, with 8 jetbridges.
-In total, the terminals will have a capacity of 16 million passengers per year and 14 jetbridges.
-Garuda Indonesia, Lion Air, and Incheon International Airport will also help BP Batam, the airport owner and operator, in developing the new terminal.

-The planned Aerocity will cover an area of 1,763 hectares, with the airport, logistics, central business district (CBD) and the aviation industry being integrated under one business concept.
-The development plan for the airport includes designs for various facilities such as golf courses, hotels, retail facilities, recreation centers, a convention center, offices for e-commerce and telecommunications, logistics and a monorail; it is designed to turn Batam into a business travel destination and Aeropolis.
+BP Batam, the airport operator, plans a major infrastructure expansion project valued at US$448 million.
+The development includes the construction of a second terminal, while the existing terminal will be expanded from a capacity of 4 million to 8 million passengers per year and equipped with six jet bridges.
+The new terminal, to be developed in phases, will initially accommodate up to 8 million passengers annually and feature eight jet bridges.
+Upon completion, the airport's total capacity will reach 16 million passengers per year, supported by 14 jet bridges in total.
+The project is being carried out in collaboration with Garuda Indonesia, Lion Air, and Incheon International Airport Corporation, which will assist in the development of the new terminal.
+In addition, a large-scale Aerocity development is planned, covering approximately 1,763 hectares.
+This concept integrates the airport, logistics facilities, a central business district (CBD), and the aviation industry within a single business ecosystem.
+The master plan also includes supporting infrastructure such as golf courses, hotels, retail areas, recreation centers, a convention center, offices for e-commerce and telecommunications, logistics facilities, and a monorail system.
+The development is intended to position Batam as a business travel destination and a regional aerotropolis.

 In March 2021, a PPP for the expansion of the airport was awarded to a consortium of Angkasa Pura I, Incheon International Airport Corporation and state-owned construction company PT Wijaya Karya.
 The 25 year concession includes the improvement of passenger and cargo terminal facilities.